 The Nature Conservancy exercises great care in the management, monitoring, and governance of the portfolio's funds.
 The Board, Investment Committee, CIO, Investment Advisor(s), Investment Custodian and Investment Managers, all play various critical roles in the research, vetting, weighting, execution, and monitoring of these individual investments, and, therefore, the composition and performance of the overall portfolio.
 TNC's Board has delegated authority over the management of the LTP to the Investment Committee, which in-turn delegates authority to the CIO and other investment managers to invest on TNC's behalf.
-All parties responsible for investing TNC's portfolio are expected to always act in good faith with the care that an ordinarily prudent person in a like position would exercise under similar circumstances.
+All parties responsible for investing TNC's portfolio are expected to maintain a high standard of diligence and care when making investment decisions and are expected to always act in good faith with the care that an ordinarily prudent person in a like position would exercise under similar circumstances.